Trust Pilot Customer Feedback Mobile

 The weight of street light poles will depend on their style, material, thickness, and height.
 Steel light poles will weigh more than fiberglass or aluminum street light poles.
 Taller and thicker light poles of the same material will weigh more, of course.

-What Is the Ideal Distance Between Street Light Poles?
+What is the Ideal Distance Between Street Light Poles?

 If the distance between the poles is too far, there will be dark spots between the poles.
 If the distance between the poles is too close, there will be bright spots between the poles.
 In both cases, the lighting will be uneven and not uniform across the roadway.